justinknguyen/react-spring-project/README.md

 npm --version
 ```
 1. Make changes
-2. cd to the project folder and run:
+2. cd to the `react-frontend` project folder and run:
 ```
 npm run deploy
 ```